2020 — Part 5:

 To make up for lost time, we cut out West Virginia and Harrisburg.
-Ohio’s is the last of four bells we’ll see on this tour.
+Ohio’s is the last of the (now four) bells we’ll see on this tour.
 All in all, not bad for a road trip during COVID times.
 We’re a day away from ten days with our grand-baby.
 Happy birthday to me.

 Other than some boarded-up windows on the west side, the Ohio Statehouse shows no signs of the $158,000 in damages incurred during this summer’s unrest.
 We enter on 3rd Street, one of two open entrances due to staffing and security concerns.
 Two state troopers greet us with smiles that fall somewhere between professional obligation and a warm welcome.

 The 3rd Street entrance leads to the first floor, which is functionally the basement.
 From this vantage, there are no sweeping marble staircases or neck-craning interior rotunda views.
 It’s not the grand entrance the architects intended.